It’s important to define your priorities for PGY-4 to stay balanced and efficient. But also be sure to appreciate the flexibility!"

 Senior residents continue to take 6 – 7 weekend rounding calls annually.
 PGY-4s see patients in the outpatient clinic, inpatient units, and spend 1:1 supervision time with an attending physician.

-PGY-4 residents may elect to supplement their clinical training with moonlighting shifts at the UNC Emergency Department, WakeBrook, or the UNC Acute Diagnostic and Treatment Clinic (ADATC).
+PGY-4 residents may elect to supplement their clinical training with moonlighting shifts at the UNC Emergency Department, WakeBrook, or the Alcohol and Drug Abuse Treatment Center (ADATC).
 While the General Residency clinical experience is very robust, senior moonlighters enjoy the ability to practice attending-level autonomy.

 Residents who matched with the Child and Adolescent Psychiatry fellowship begin that specialization as a PGY-4.
-Residents who are interested in applying for the Psychosomatic Medicine fellowship, Forensic Psychiatry fellowship, or other fellowship opportunities are encouraged to submit applications during the fall of PGY-4.
+Residents who are interested in applying for the Consultation-Liaison Psychiatry fellowship, Forensic Psychiatry fellowship, or other fellowship opportunities are encouraged to submit applications during the fall of PGY-4.